 Use of alternate processes requires appropriate controls to protect against quality issues.
 Documentation of the event, and countermeasures for use of the alternate process, is required.
-Sign off by the quality manager and plant manager is required.
+Sign off by the part manufacturing location Quality Manager and Plant Manager is required.